laboroai/border/gpusoroban/README.md

-# Script for installing required libraries on Ubuntu
+# Script for installing required libraries on Ubuntu 22.04

-The procedure shown below has been tested on `nvd5-1l22ul` instance.
+The procedure shown below has been tested on `nvd5-1l22ul` instance of [GPUSOROBAN](https://soroban.highreso.jp) (Ubuntu 22.04).

 ```bash
 #cd $HOME/